titaschanda/TenNetLib.jl/docs/src/mps/sweep.md

 # Sweeping through the MPS

-At a lower level of abstraction, TeNLib allows to control each fullsweep (left-to-right and right-to-left) manually to update `StateEnvs`.
+At a lower level of abstraction, TeNLib.jl allows to control each fullsweep (left-to-right and right-to-left) manually to update `StateEnvs`.

 Skip this part if you want to avoid lower-level abstraction.

 ## `SweepData`

-TeNLib defines a struct, called  `SweepData`, to store essential data after each fullsweep.
+TeNLib.jl defines a struct, called  `SweepData`, to store essential data after each fullsweep.

 ```@docs
 SweepData